FORTH-ICS-INSPIRE/artemis/docs/hijackinfo.md

 * ongoing (<--> dormant) (--> under mitigation) (--> outdated/withdrawn) --> resolved
 * ongoing (<--> dormant) (--> under mitigation) (--> outdated/withdrawn) --> ignored

+Note that as of version 2.0.0 the `under mitigation` state/tag is orthogonal to the other states.

 ## Hijack actions
 Upon viewing a selected hijack event, the ADMIN user can execute the following actions: